AI Workflows

 Benchmarking

 A benchmark is a test run on the final output of an AI Workflow.
-It can be a useful tool to measure the performance of an AI Workflow as it is being developed or changes are made.
+It helps you evaluate quality, cost, and consistency as you develop or refine workflows.

 Benchmark Options

-• Manual Test - Run a benchmark on demand to see cost and performance estimates
+• Manual Test: Run on demand to get up‑to‑date quality and cost feedback.

 Benchmarking helps you optimize AI Workflows by providing estimates for: